A business is allowed to set the majority of its costs of operation and materials against its sales receipts before tax is paid on the remainder.

 If you do not meet the conditions mentioned above, the responsibility of deducting tax and National insurance contributions will pass to the next party.

-Click here to use the Check Employment Status for tax service to if you want help to decide whether the off-payroll working rules apply.
+You can check your employment status for tax to if you want help to decide whether the off-payroll working rules apply.

 What if you are small-sized private sector clients?